acidmasculinity/acidmasculinity.github.io/collections/_source/fandom/akihiro_kitada.md

 pubisher: "Yale University Press"
 ---

-Uses *Train Man* as a ujumping off point for discussing cynicism, irony and romanticism on 2channel and in Japanese nationalism.
+Uses the book *Train Man* as a jumping off point for discussing cynicism, irony and romanticism in 2channel and Japanese nationalism.